JuliaGeometry/OldMeshes.jl/README.md

 ## History

-This package started with an inclusive focus on Mesh geometry.
+This package started with an exclusive focus on Mesh geometry.
 For the first year of existence it worked exclusively for computational geometry purposes.
 In early 2015 an effort started to generalize for compatibilty with display libraries such as OpenGL.
 This meant redesigning types and operations.